sbalan7/COVID-data/README.md

 ![Italy's dataset](https://github.com/sbalan7/COVID-data/blob/master/images/italy_head.png)

+The `covid.py` file seeks to make realistic graphs with the data sourced from Kaggle.
+It has some helper functions for its purpose.

 The `compareproperties()` function works to make a line plot comparison of a property between any two countries using seaborn, as is shown below.

 ![Infected, India vs South Korea](https://github.com/sbalan7/COVID-data/blob/master/images/ind_vs_kor.png)